 - Australia has 94 MRFs to sort household recycled metals.
 All of these MRFs have enough facilities and equipment to separate and recycle the metals.

-- About 2.4% of the Australian population have no kerbside recycling collection for metals
+- About 2.4% of the Australian population has no kerbside recycling collection for metals.

 - Every tonne of steel we recycle conserves 1,131 kg of iron ore, 633 kg of coal, and 54 kg of limestone.

 Recycled metals are extremely valuable.
 When traded, recovered metal scraps have a higher market value than other recyclable materials.
 Steel scraps represent the majority of our metal waste exports, but copper and aluminium provide higher revenues due to their weight.